 Alternatively, you can use the command line in the following fashion:

 You might notice a message displaying an error as shown in the image above— but you need to wait for it to take the screenshot.

 This will take a screenshot with a delay of 10 seconds.
 In this duration, lock your system by pressing Super+L keyboard shortcut.
 In 10 seconds, it will take a screenshot of your system which is at lock screen.
 You can find the screenshot in the Pictures folder.

 You can change the duration from 10 seconds to your liking.

 You cannot use the above method for taking screenshots of the log in screen.
 When you log out, your pending commands get terminated.

 The workaround here is to create a script that you can run from the command line interface.
 Don’t be scared of “the script”.
 It is not that complicated to use it.

 Open a terminal and use the following command to install ImageMagic:

 Step 2: Prepare the script

 Create a new file, preferably in your Home directory.
-Name it screenshot.sh or anything you like.
-Add the following lines in this file:
+Name it screenshot.sh (you can change the name if you want).

 Step 3: Give executable permission to the script